VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 1. Mental Incapacity

 The most common trigger.
 VA may propose a fiduciary when a Compensation and Pension (C&P) exam result, medical record, or court finding indicates that a veteran has a mental health condition, cognitive impairment, or intellectual disability that renders them unable to manage their financial affairs.
 This includes conditions like severe PTSD, traumatic brain injury (TBI), schizophrenia, dementia, Alzheimer's disease, and significant intellectual disabilities.
-The VA evaluates functional capacity — whether the veteran can actually manage day-to-day financial decisions — not simply whether a diagnosis exists.

 2. Physical Incapacity